 On top of the page, small charts monitor the pending, started, completed, etc. executors in real-time.
 The X-axis of all the charts shows the current system time.
-You can select other small monitoring charts using the top right of each chart.
+You can select other small monitoring charts using the there button placed at the top right of each chart.
 When it is clicked, the monitoring options are listed, as shown below.